|Upcoming Events||About House Concerts||How to Attend||About Us|

 is known worldwide for his original comedy music and parodies, as well

-as his songs based on J.K.
+as for being the originator of "Wizard Rock" - songs based on J.K.
 Rowling's "Harry Potter" books (which, like

 the books, are not just for kids).